Vegan Gummy Bears

 Mix all of the ingredients together in a small pot.

-Put the pot over a very low heat and gently stir until the mixture begins to thicken, around 1-2 minutes.
-Be careful not to under or overdo this part- too thin and the gummy bears won't set, and if you burn it, they will become grainy.
+Put the pot over a medium-low heat and gently stir until the mixture begins to thicken and become syrupy, around 1-2 minutes.

-Spoon the mixture into your bear molds, scraping off any excess using the side of a teaspoon.
+Use the dropper to transfer the mixture into the gummy bear moulds, scraping off any excess from the edges.

 Place the moulds onto a plate, then pop into the freezer for 5 minutes.
 Once the gummies have set, gently pop them out of the moulds and enjoy.